imissyouso/textmagic-rest-go/README.md

 ## Dependencies:

 - https://github.com/antihax/optional - this library is used to provide optional argument types for API calls.
-See `GetAllOutboundMessages` call example below.
+See the `GetAllOutboundMessages` call example below.

 ## Usage Example